-"This is My Country" should be played as participants leave the stage.
+An appropriate patriotic or somber song should be played as participants leave the stage.
 The Torch Awards Program Ceremony is suitable for presentation at a meeting or conference as suggested here:

 - Local level Executive Award local chapter meeting or banquet - Regional level Diplomat Award regional meeting, conference, or regional banquet.
 (In states not operating at a regional level, the Diplomat Award may be presented at the state conference, or at the local level when necessary.) - State level Statesman Award at the Spring State Conference - National level Ambassador Award at the National Leadership Conference